Order Deadline: Noon, Tuesday, May 16th

 So I do admit to a certain Portuguese (and Iberian) something missing from my life in LA, and here is a meal plan to make up for it, inspired by so many memories.
 If you’ve never been, enjoy this week’s curated selection of traditional recipes.
 And if you have been, reminisce with me.
 I hope you enjoy!
 JP : )

-For the Real Food Boxes, we are sourcing cured Chorizo to be used in more than one of the dishes for that special flavor and color that is so basic in Iberian food.
+For your Culinary Inspirations Box, we are sourcing cured Chorizo.
+You’ll use it in more than one of the dishes for that special flavor and color that is so basic in Iberian food.
 Though the Chorizo is not from California, it is from a wonderful artisan maker called Olympia Provisions in the Pacific Northwest.
 We have also sourced our favorite little custard tarts from a much loved Portuguese cafe in Sherman Oaks.
-Pasteis de Nata are a national pasttime in Portugal.
-Fish is a must, so we are featuring Smoked Tuna as one of the “meats” of the week – from award-winning Santa Barbara Salty Girl Seafood – along with some CA rice for Paella and a beautiful selection of produce for your Spanish Gazpacho soup (to compare with this week’s French version!), and more.
+Pasteis de Nata are a national pastime in Portugal.
+Fish is a must, so we are featuring Tuna as one of the “meats” of the week, some CA rice for Paella, a beautiful selection of produce for your Spanish Gazpacho soup (to compare with this week’s French version!), and more.

 - Pollo Al Ajillo (Chicken cooked in garlic and bay)